Attending an audiology outpatient appointment

 If you / your child have a tracheostomy, this could affect the choice of clinic room and location.
 Please contact the department to ensure that we are aware of this prior to your appointment.

 The audiology department can be contacted on 01642 854051.

 Please DO NOT attend if any of the following apply

-- In the last 10 days, prior to your appointment, have you experienced / your child experienced (if applicable):
+- In the last 10 days, prior to your appointment, have you or your child experienced:

 - In the last 14 days, have you had contact with anyone who is known or is suspected (based on the above symptoms) to have had COVID-19?